wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 result=3.141582962

 **Note: As the number of processes increases in parallel computing, the speedup ratio (refer to Amdahl's Law) will decrease non-linearly.
-In this case, the operating efficiency is about 52.46%**
+In this case, the operating efficiency is about 52.46%.
+The operating efficiency is positively related to the execution time within each MPI communication interval.**

 ```python
 from XME.MPI import MPI